pasindusampath/project_cslk/README.md

 4. **Make** your changes and commit them (`git commit -m "Add my awesome feature"`).
 5. **Push** your changes to your fork (`git push origin feature/my-feature`).
 6. **Open a Pull Request** to the main repository.
+7. The repository owners or maintainers will review your PR and merge it into the **main** branch.

+    This process allowes everyone to showcase their creativity, all while learning about GitHub’s essential version control mechanisms—**branching**, **merging**, and **conflict resolution**.
     We value good coding practices, so make sure your code is clean and well-documented.
 Don’t hesitate to add new projects or enhancements, regardless of the language or technology used!

 ---

 ## 🎉 Thanks for Being Part of This Collaborative Journey!
 We hope you had as much fun as we did.
 Feel free to explore, contribute, and share your own creations with the world! 🌍